pasqal-io/pasqal-cloud/README.md

 batch = sdk.create_batch(serialized_sequence, [job1,job2], device_type=DeviceType.EMU_TN, configuration=configuration)
 ```

 For EMU_FREE you may add some default SPAM noise.
-Beware this is makes your job take much longer.
+Beware this makes your job take much longer.

 ```python
 # replace the corresponding section in the above code example with this to